Indian Poker: A Fun Card-on-Forehead Game

-Check for any real skill advantages at the door in this one.
+Check for any real skill advantages at the door when playing this Indian poker card-on-forehead game.
 In this rare game, you can see all your opponents' cards—just not your own.

 Keep reading to learn how to play Indian poker and learn more about this crazier game than 3 card poker!